RaoulHeese/qwfc/README.md

-# WaveFunctionCollapse with quantum wave function collapse (QWFC)
+#  Quantum Wave Function Collapse for Procedural Content Generation

 <p align="center"><img alt="example maps" src="images/examples.png"></p>

-QWFC is an experimental implementation of the [WFC](https://github.com/mxgmn/WaveFunctionCollapse) algorithm for quantum computers.
+Quantum Wave Function Collapse (QWFC) is an experimental implementation of the [WaveFunctionCollapse (WFC)](https://github.com/mxgmn/WaveFunctionCollapse) algorithm for quantum computers.
 The original program generates images that appear similar to an input image by randomly drawing image elements in an iterative fashion.
 A detailed explanation of the algorithm can for example be found [here](https://robertheaton.com/2018/12/17/wavefunction-collapse-algorithm).